How can I get a grant to start or expand my business in Alabama?

 Unless your business involves the development of new technology or is a non-profit organization, it is difficult to find a grant to start or expand a small business.

 Nearly every day a Small Business Development Center (SBDC) office or the Small Business Administration (SBA) gets a call from someone who has responded to an ad that implies there is free money available to start a business.
 It just isn’t true.
 If it were, the people who work in those offices would all have one of those wonderful grants and be starting their own businesses.
-What really happens is that those folks at SBDC’s all over the country spend a lot of their time trying to keep hopeful entrepreneurs from getting ripped off by providing real information about this scam.
+What really happens is that those folks at SBDC’s all over the country spend a lot of their time trying to keep hopeful entrepreneurs from getting ripped off by potential scammers.

 Yes, there is grant money available from private foundations and government entities.
 No, it is generally not available to individuals to start for-profit businesses.
 There are a few private sector competitions listed below.

 Even though many publications and talk shows publicize grants to small businesses, there are only certain types of government grants available to small businesses.
 SBA, for instance, offers “Small Business Innovation Research” (SBIR) and “Small Business Technology Transfer” (STTR) grants.
 Grants from other agencies may also be available for new technologies, inventions, or products.
 The U.S. government does not currently provide grants for starting or expanding a small business.